 Qualinx Raises €8 Million to Bring Game-Changing Digital RF Technology to Market

 DELFT, Netherlands, Feb.
-21, 2023 /PRNewswire/ -- Qualinx, a pioneer in ultra-low power tracking and connectivity solutions, has announced its Series A investment of €8 million by FORWARD.one, InnovationQuarter Capital and Waterman Ventures.
+21, 2023 /CNW/ -- Qualinx, a pioneer in ultra-low power tracking and connectivity solutions, has announced its Series A investment of €8 million by FORWARD.one, InnovationQuarter Capital and Waterman Ventures.

 Founded as a spin-off from Delft University of Technology and supported by earlier investments from Delft Enterprises, the company developed and successfully tested a new radio chip that can receive geo-positioning information from Global Navigation Satellite Systems (GNSS) with a 10 times lower power consumption, smaller chip size and at reduced costs compared to existing solutions.
 The chip is able to detect signals from all major satellite systems including GPS, to accurately determine location and time.